sss-eda/instrumentation/README.md

 # instrumentation
-Instrumentation context - onboarding devices, sites and installations.
-So meta-data management.
+Instrumentation context - This is in the instrument context.
+So it should be all about driving the instrument.